 How UV Cameras Can Help Protect Your Skin from Sun Damage

-UV cameras can help protect your skin from sun damage by detecting UV radiation and knowing when you need to apply more sunscreen.
-I’m sure you had experienced a time when you thought you had put on plenty of sunscreens only to be badly burned in the sun.
+UV cameras can help protect your skin from sun damage by detecting UV radiation and knowing when to apply more sunscreen.
+I’m sure you have experienced when you thought you had put on plenty of sunscreens only to be badly burned in the sun.

 This can happen if the sunblock or sunscreen has broken down and is no longer effective.
 How many times have you been at the beach or pool and found yourself getting burnt?
 Maybe you have even experienced this with regular SPF 15 products.